ED-IP/Milestone-4-project/README.md

-<h1 align="center">Milestone Project 4, A Simple site to promote and sell a new book series</h1>
+<h1 align="center">The SCP Archives Book Store</h1>

-The objective of this page is to promote and allow/accept direct sells for a new book series
+The objective of this page is to promote a new book series based on the [SCP Universe](https://scp-wiki.wikidot.com/) and allow/accept direct sells for new releases.
+Also there will be information about future publications.

 ## User Experience (UX)